Yujie-liang/campaignSystem/README.md

 - Sidebar icons change color when clicked<br>
 - Click to select campaigns, and change background color for highlighting<br>
 - Click on actions icon to see more operational options.<br>
+- Click on the sidebar moon icon to change the theme into black mode.<br>

 ## :diamond_shape_with_a_dot_inside: Installation